Asynchronous Meetings: What They Are And How To Implement Them

 Asynchronous meetings also promote thoughtful communication, as participants have more time to reflect on the information and formulate their responses.

-Lastly, they are efficient, as they eliminate the need for scheduling and rescheduling meetings, and reduce the time spent in unproductive meetings.
+Lastly, they are efficient, eliminating the need for scheduling and rescheduling meetings and reducing the time spent in unproductive meetings.

 Differences Between Asynchronous Meetings and Other Meetings in the Workplace